From partially ordered monoids to partially ordered groups via free nuclear preimages: Residuals and order in free nuclear preimages

-In general, $\Id P$ might fail to be a lattice for two separate reasons.
+In general, $\Id P$, for an arbitrary poset $P$, might fail to be a lattice for two separate reasons.
 Firstly, there may be two principal downsets whose intersection is empty.
 This occurs if and only if $P$ fails to be down-directed.
 Secondly, there may be two principal downsets whose intersection is not finitely generated.
-The simplest way to avoid this is to assume that each downset of $P$ is finitely generated.
-This condition is one of several equivalent definitions of a dually well-partially-ordered poset.
+The simplest way to avoid this is to assume that each downset of $P$ is finitely generated, which is one of several equivalent definitions of a dually well-partially-ordered poset.
 A more common definition is that a poset is a \emph{dual well-partial-order (dual wpo)} if it has no infinite ascending chains and no infinite antichains.

 \begin{lemma} Let $\alg{M}$ be a (commutative) down-directed pomonoid.
 Then $\FreeUMon{\alg{M}}$ ($\CFreeRedUMon{\alg{M}}$) is down-directed. \end{lemma}

 \begin{proof} Given any two non-empty words $u = [a_1, \dots, a_m]$ and $v = [b_1, \dots, b_n]$, where without loss of generality $m \leq n$, there is a word $w = [c_{1}, \dots, c_{n}]$ such that $w \sqleq u$.
 For example, we may pad $u$ by $[\1, \dots, \1]$ on the left.
 By down-directedness there are $d_{i}$ such that $d_{i} \leq b_{i}$ and $d_{i} \leq c_{i}$, so $[d_{1}, \dots, d_{n}]$ is a lower bound of $u$ and $v$. \end{proof}